pseudo-savant/pseudo-savant/README.md

-## stacklist

-# current projects
-- bennymw
+## hi my name is benny
-# ambitions
+# i want
-- learn x86 assembly
+- to learn x86 assembly
-- learn osdev
-- learn webdev
-- learn networking
-- learn arduino
+- to learn low level programming in general
-- buy a 3d printer
 - **a job**
-# interests
+# i like
+- vigeo games
-- bideo game hacking
+- hacking vigeo games
 - game development
-- sound design or something
+- ????????